panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 As seen in many examples before, the object destructuring binds property values to variables.

-Even if in the examples were used `const` statement, the object destructuring can assign values to variables declared using `let` and even `var`, or even no declaration statement at all.
+Even if the examples have used `const` statement, the object destructuring can assign values to variables declared using `let` and even `var`, or even no declaration statement at all.

 For example here's how to destructure using `let` statement: